nlpsandbox/nlpsandbox.io/wiki/608956-NLPDevelopers.md

 The development of an NLP tool as an API service as documented by the NLP Sandbox is outlined in the steps listed below:

-1. Download the OpenAPI specification of an NLP Tool (JSON or YAML document).
+1. Download the OpenAPI specification of an NLP Sandbox tool (JSON or YAML document).
 2. Generate an initial implementation - also called "stub" - of the NLP tool using a single command.
 3. Add your code to existing functions.